saltstack/salt/doc/topics/cloud/misc.rst

 In addition to `setting up new Salt Masters`_, :ref:`syndic`s can also be provisioned using Salt Cloud.
-In order to set up a Salt Syndic via Salt Cloud, a master needs to be installed on the new machine and a master configuration file needs to be set up using ``make_master`` setting.
+In order to set up a Salt Syndic via Salt Cloud, a Salt Master needs to be installed on the new machine and a master configuration file needs to be set up using the ``make_master`` setting.
 This setting can be defined either in a profile config file or in a map file:

 .. code-block:: yaml